Congratulations! You are near the completion of your studies and are eligible for graduation from Manchester University in 2017.

-PROFFESIONAL AND MASTER'S COMMENCEMENT, Saturday, May 14, 10 a.m. in Cordier Auditorium
+GRADUATE AND PROFESSIONAL COMMENCEMENT EXERCISES, Saturday, May 20, 10 a.m. in Cordier Auditorium

-Meet at 9 a.m. in Wine Recital Hall to robe and assemble for the traditional processional march to Cordier.
+Meet at 9 a.m. in the Science Center to robe and assemble for the traditional processional march to Cordier.

 Attendance at Commencement is required and allows you and others who have supported you to celebrate this important moment in your life.
 If you are unable to attend the Commencement ceremony you must request permission in advance from the vice president for academic resources before Commencement in order to graduate in absentia.
 For information, please contact Kathrine Dwyer at ext.
 5051 or email@example.com.

 - No tickets are needed for Baccalaureate.

 - For Undergraduate Commencement, each graduate is provided five tickets in a reserved section.
 Reserved seating is held until 2:15 p.m.
 Open seating is available for persons without tickets.
 Doors will open at 1:30 p.m.
 Tickets will be attached to your cap and gown and can be picked up in the Campus Store when available in the Jo Young Switzer Center.
 See PERC floor plan

 - Facilities are handicapped-accessible for both Baccalaureate and Commencement.
 It is helpful for ushers to know in advance how much handicapped seating will be needed.
 If you will have guests who require special seating, please contact Karen Brace at ext.
 5050 or KKBrace@manchester.edu.